dlkakbs/biomed-research/README.md

 ## Why Arc + Circle

-This stack was chosen for product reasons, not just protocol novelty.
+This stack was chosen for product reasons.

 - `Per-action research economics`
   The workflow breaks research into multiple paid steps.
 Circle Gateway batching keeps those steps practical instead of requiring every micropayment to settle as an expensive standalone transaction.